 Penalty: $5 000.

-[Regulation 5M inserted in Gazette 15 Aug 2000 p.
+[Regulation 5M inserted by Gazette 15 Aug 2000 p.
 4714-15.]

 5N.
 Transitional provision (reduced fees)

 If a fee prescribed under this Part is paid by a person (the payer) on or after 1 October 1998 but before the Environmental Protection Amendment Regulations (No. 3) 2000 come into force 1, the Chief Executive Officer may refund to the payer the portion of the fee that exceeds the fee payable under this Part had those regulations come into force on 1 October 1998.